-The other main difference is that savings accounts typically come with cash withdrawal limits.
-A federal rule called Regulation D used to limit certain types of transfers and withdrawals—known as “convenient transactions”—from a savings deposit account to no more than six a month.
+“How many times can I withdraw from savings?” is a common question.
+To help maintain the distinction between checking and savings accounts (and encourage people to save money), bank accounts traditionally come with savings account withdrawal limits.
+A federal rule called Regulation D used to limit certain types of transfers and withdrawals — known as “convenient transactions” — from a savings deposit account to no more than six a month.

-While that changed in April 2020, when the Federal Reserve removed the requirement that banks enforce the limit, many banks and credit unions have kept restrictions in place.
+That changed in April 2020, when the Federal Reserve removed the requirement that banks enforce the limit.
+However, many banks and credit unions have kept restrictions in place.
+They may charge a fee, transition your account to a checking account, or close it if you go over that amount.

 Why Is There a Savings Withdrawal Limit?

-Savings account withdrawal and transaction limits stem from Regulation D, which is a federal regulatory rule that sets standards for how banks and credit unions oversee savings deposits.
+Savings account withdrawal limits stem from Regulation D, mentioned above, which is a federal regulatory rule that sets standards for how banks and credit unions oversee savings deposits.
+But why are these guardrails in place?
+Some points to know:

-When you deposit any amount of money in your bank account, the bank uses most of that money for other things, such as consumer loans, credit lines, and home mortgages.
+• When you deposit any amount of money in your bank account, the bank uses most of that money for other things, such as consumer loans, credit lines, and home mortgages.
+(They most likely loan that money at a higher rate than the interest rate they pay you, the savings account depositor.
+That’s one of the ways banks make money.)

 Recent Changes in Savings Account Withdrawal Rules

 Because of the financial strain caused by the coronavirus pandemic, the Federal Reserve altered the rules regarding Regulation D in April 2020.
-The interim final rule currently allows depository institutions the ability to suspend enforcement of the six transfer limit.
+Currently, depository institutions have the ability to suspend enforcement of the six transfer limit.

-This means that financial institutions can allow their customers to make an unlimited amount of convenient withdrawals and transfers from their savings accounts if financial events associated with COVID-19 make more urgent access necessary.
+Now, however, financial institutions can allow their customers to make an unlimited amount of convenient withdrawals and transfers from their savings accounts.
+The word “can” is important here.

 Just because banks aren’t required to follow the six transaction limit anymore, however, doesn’t mean they won’t continue to penalize the account holder for going over that limit.